HARPgroup/HARParchive/HARP-2023-Summer/Mapping/README.md

 -   **metric_feat**: non-modeled metric name

     -   *Possible Metrics*: `wsp2020_2040_mgy`

+-   **foundation_path**: use to access the foundation files in your local machine if needed

 -   **rivseg_metric**: drought metric for riverseg maps, can list multiple, use c()